mspielberg/factorio-railloader/README.md

 * 0.3.8 (2018-03-31):
     * Add support for plastic bars, Angel's geodes, and MadClown's Extended Minerals.
     * Fix a rare migration bug from early BRL versions.
+* 0.4.0 (2018-04-04):
+    * Major change: BRLs are now placed independently, instead of on top of existing rails.
+    * A best-effort is made to update blueprints in characters inventories, chests, blueprint books, etc.  You will have to re-create any blueprints exported to your library.
+    * Fix use of logistics chests as interface chests.